The tiny table. 14th February 2022.

 Dare to be honest with me!

 Everything is telling me that I am only a problem.
-There is a possibility that he had feelings for me and killed them.
+I'm no longer a person.
+There is a possibility that he had had feelings for me, and killed them.
 If that is so, well - no need for an autopsy, cause of 'death' is well understood here.
 But knowing would help me make sense of why I fell for him...

 I believe this enactment of an avoidant-defensive response is unethical.

-I'm pretty much back to being me, doing what I do best, 90% of my attention is engaged in listening to hear around and between his words, trying to sense the ripples and eddies of his emotion - He says and will say "This is your space, your time" but I've asked for openness.
-Surely it is clear that I've been open, so it can't be that I want to be open - I think he is being obtuse on purpose, or even unconsciously.
+But I've recovered enough from the last four years and so I am doing what I do best, 90% of my attention is engaged in listening to hear around and between his words, trying to sense the ripples and eddies of his emotion - He says and will say "This is your space, your time" but I've asked for openness.
+Surely it is clear that I've been open, so it can't be that I want help or encouragement to be open - I think he is being obtuse on purpose, or even unconsciously.
 Regardless..

 I felt as if my brave and constant heart was being squeezed dry, unable to beat, unable to receive oxygen.